npmcdn-to-unpkg-bot/OfficeMail/README.md

                                     tsconfig.json -------}
                                     typings.json  -------}------- setting and config files.
                                     systemjs.config.js---}
-                                    unit-test.index ------------- The enter of testing, the test specs files put in the associate folders.
+                                    unit-test.index ------------- The entry of testing, the test specs files put in the associate folders.
                                         \mail\--
                                               |
                                               |-main.ts -------    The main file to bootstrap the main component AppComponent